andrija-djurovic/monobinShiny/README.md

 ![plot](./pics/pic06.png)

 > :warning: **Recommendation is always to keep the defaulted special case elements, or if user considers only NA to supplement it with NaN (NA, NaN).
 This is due to the input
             check in  ```monobin``` package that will return an error in case of defining only NA as a special case (!is.numeric(NA)).
-For current version of ```monobinShiny``` this is solved adding NaN if only NA is defined as the special case element.
             With new release of ```monobin``` package this will be fixed.**

 Example of error (only NA selected in special case elements field):
 ![plot](./pics/pic08.png)

-Fix of previous error (NaN added to NA in special case elements field - NA, NaNA):
+Fix of previous error (NaN added to NA in special case elements field - NA, NaN):
 ![plot](./pics/pic09.png)